sgarner/funcaptcha-php-library/README.md

 Our PHP code makes it easy to use FunCaptcha on your site.
 It’s just like adding any other popular captcha.

 ## Registration
-You’ll need to register on this site and add your domains.
+You’ll need to register on our [website](https://www.funcaptcha.co) and add your domains.
 Once you have registered, you can add your website URL which will generate a private and public key.
 These keys are used in the php library to authenticate your website with our servers.

 ## Setup Requirements